 Paragraph (e) of the AD requires, within 36 months after the effective date of the AD, incorporation of redesigned main deck cargo door systems.
-Pemco estimates that the development and certification of the systems will cost \$138,800.
-Modification parts are estimated to cost \$10,000 per airplane, and labor costs are estimated to be \$18,000 per airplane.
-The FAA expects that operators will incorporate the redesigned main deck cargo door systems during regularly scheduled maintenance, and that this work will require three additional days, on average.
-The affected airplanes will be out of service during this time, at an estimated cost of \$18,300.
-Consequently, the total costs of installing a redesigned main deck cargo door system, including certification, parts, labor, and down time are estimated at \$2.6 million for the affected airplane fleet over the 36-month compliance time.
+The FAA estimates that the development and certification of the system will cost \$25,000.
+Modification parts will cost \$5,000 per airplane, and that labor costs will be \$6,000 per airplane for 100 hours of work.
+The FAA assumes that the operators will incorporate redesigned main deck cargo door systems during regularly scheduled maintenance.
+The total costs of installing redesigned main deck cargo door systems, including certification, parts, and labor are estimated to be \$883,000 for the affected fleet over the 36-month compliance time.

-The total estimated cost to comply with the requirements for the main deck cargo door systems is \$5.8 million, undiscounted, or \$5.1 million, discounted to present value.
+The total estimated cost to comply with the requirements for incorporating main deck cargo door systems is \$2.7 million, undiscounted, or \$2.4 million, discounted to present value.